Angel's Egg: Production

 Amano had initially been slated to work on Oshii's cancelled Lupin film, which anime critic Ryota Fujitsu says makes it obvious that Angel's Egg was inherited from Lupin.
 While Amano was originally invited to work on character designs, Oshii liked his art enough that he ended up in the role of art direction, also designing image boards, and other things such as posters.

 The angel fossil was later reused alongside other elements from Oshii's cancelled Lupin film in 009 RE:CYBORG, which Oshii was initially supposed to direct and participated in the script for, and was eventually directed by Kenji Kamiyama, a student of Oshii.
 Kamiyama describes this version of the angel fossil as indication of a god, but not of any particular religion.
 The angel fossil was also used in the tenth episode of Lupin the 3rd Part 6 which Oshii wrote the script for "Darwin's Bird" In this episode Fujiko Mine is hired by the archangel Michael to steal the angel fossil, which is actually that of the fallen angel Lucifer, on behalf of his master.

 Nezu worked with Oshii once again in Patlabor 2: The Movie and Mako Hyōdō played a supporting role in The Sky Crawlers.

 Style

 The film has elements that are not typical for anime film productions of that era.
 It uses a limited color palette making it almost monochrome.
 The film has very little dialogue.
-The film is unusual because it contains only 400 cuts when the typical animation has three times that amount.
+The film is unusual because it contains only 400 shots when the typical animation has three times that amount.